Moldysmurf38/DiceRoll/README.md

 If you wish to use the app locally, then clone the repo onto your computer.
 While in the base directory of the app folder, open the index.html file into your browser.

+Note: Due to usage of a cookie, this app will not work in browsers that do not store cookies while using from a local file (i.e. Google Chrome).

 ### **Future Features:**

 Mobile Friendly <br/>